zzolo/zzolo.github.com/pages/cv.md

 ## Summary

+- Rebuilding the user experience of [VoteShield](https://voteshield.us), a platform that monitors voter registration databases for anomalous and malicious activity.
 - Developed tools, analyzed data, and built visual and interactive content as the Newsroom Developer at the [Star Tribune](http://startribune.com/).
 - Enhanced both audio and digital as a Front-end Developer on the [WNYC DataNews](http://www.wnyc.org/people/data-news-team/) team as well as building tools to improve productivity for multiple teams.
 - Created data-driven stories as the Interactive News Developer at [MinnPost](http://www.minnpost.com/) and developing news applications and data visualizations.